outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - could the standard or the distortion from the expected/standard component be the cause
     - commonness/uniqueness
       - is this component common or unique
-      - are unique components the cause
+      - are unique components the cause, if common components don't cause x
     - input/output
       - is this an input or output
       - can the output be the cause, if the goal causes it
       - can the input be the cause, if another input wouldn't cause it
       - can the function be the cause, if any input would cause it
+    - system context
+      - can the system be configured to not need the component
+    - change
+      - can the component be changed to not cause x
+      - do changes to the component still cause x
+    - structure
+      - are other structures like combined errors capable of causing x

   - identify probably useful (relevant) structures of organization that integrate interface objects for a problem type
     - standard structure for solving a 'find variable connection' problem